Rhyd-Lewis/GCol/docs/casestudy/CaseStudy.rst

 Case Study: Exam Timetabling
 ============================

-In this section, we consider a practical case study concerning the use of graph coloring methods in the production of exam timetables at a university.
+In this chapter, we consider a practical case study concerning the use of graph coloring methods in the production of exam timetables at a university.
+This will help to showcase the various tools available in the GCol library.

 Background
 ----------